2023 Java roadmap for developers

 Explore the JDK

-Once you’ve got the JDK installed, you should dig around in the \bin directory and explore the various tools packaged there like:
+Once you’ve installed the JDK, you should dig around in the \bin directory and explore the various tools packaged there, such as:

 You’ll be amazed at how many full-featured performance, monitoring and troubleshooting tools come bundled with the JDK.